tawasta/event/website_event_questions_title/README.rst

 =============================
 Website Event Questions Title
 =============================
-* Adds a question for Title
+* Adds a question to registration form for Title

 Configuration
 =============